 - Review voice levels and expectations for them in the classroom, hallways, and assemblies

-Instructional and Behavior Focus/Goals for 1st Semester
+Instructional and Behavior Focuses for the First Semester

 - SLO - All teachers will review the SLO at the beginning, middle, and end of class.